-(1) Subject to the requirements in RCW 39.10.250, 39.10.270, or 39.10.280, public bodies may utilize the design-build procedure, including progressive design-build, for public works projects in which the total project cost is over two million dollars and where:

-(a) The construction activities are highly specialized and a design-build approach is critical in developing the construction methodology; or

-(b) The projects selected provide opportunity for greater innovation or efficiencies between the designer and the builder; or

-(c) Significant savings in project delivery time would be realized.

-(2) Subject to the process in RCW 39.10.270 or 39.10.280, public bodies may use the design-build procedure for parking garages, regardless of cost.

-(3) The design-build procedure may be used for the construction or erection of portable facilities as defined in WAC 392-343-018, preengineered metal buildings, or not more than ten prefabricated modular buildings per installation site, regardless of cost and is not subject to approval by the committee.

-(4) Except for utility projects and approved demonstration projects, the designbuild procedure may not be used to procure operations and maintenance services for a period longer than three years.
-State agency projects that propose to use the designbuild-operate-maintain procedure shall submit cost estimates for the construction portion of the project consistent with the office of financial management's capital budget requirements.
-Operations and maintenance costs must be shown separately and must not be included as part of the capital budget request.

-(5) Subject to the process in RCW 39.10.280, a public body may seek committee approval for a design-build demonstration project that includes procurement of operations and maintenance services for a period longer than three years.
+- (1) Subject to the requirements in RCW 39.10.250, 39.10.270, or 39.10.280, public bodies may utilize the design-build procedure, including progressive design-build, for public works projects in which the total project cost is over two million dollars and where: - (a) The construction activities are highly specialized and a design-build approach is critical in developing the construction methodology; or - (b) The projects selected provide opportunity for greater innovation or efficiencies between the designer and the builder; or - (c) Significant savings in project delivery time would be realized. - (2) Subject to the process in RCW 39.10.270 or 39.10.280, public bodies may use the design-build procedure, including progressive design-build, for parking garages and preengineered metal buildings, regardless of cost. - (3) The design-build procedure may be used for the construction or erection of portable facilities as defined in WAC 392-343-018, or not more than ten prefabricated modular buildings per installation site, regardless of cost and is not subject to approval by the committee. - (4) Except for utility projects and approved demonstration projects, the design-build procedure may not be used to procure operations and maintenance services for a period longer than three years.
+State agency projects that propose to use the design-build-operate-maintain procedure shall submit cost estimates for the construction portion of the project consistent with the office of financial management's capital budget requirements.
+Operations and maintenance costs must be shown separately and must not be included as part of the capital budget request. - (5) Subject to the process in RCW 39.10.280, a public body may seek committee approval for a design-build demonstration project that includes procurement of operations and maintenance services for a period longer than three years. - (6) Washington State University may perform design-build demonstration projects with a total project cost under two million dollars to develop best practices in encouraging small business participation and in managing capital projects under two million dollars.
+Washington State University shall provide reports to the Board every other year, starting with two years after the effective date of the statute.
+Such reports shall include information on the type of projects performed, the initial and final project cost and schedule of the projects, small business participation, and the best practices derived from the projects.